 Project Euler: 26 Reciprocal Cycles

-Multiplying 1 by \(10^6\) all at once isn’t necessary here and we can’t do this anyway since what if the cycle is of length 300?
-We’re not going to multiply by \(10^{300}\) and dividing by 7.
-Instead, we can simulate this long division one step at a time, multiplying the remainder each time by 10 and dividing by 7.
-So the division will be broken into the following steps:
+But what if the cycle is of length 300?
+We can’t just multiply the numerator by a huge number all at once.
+Luckily, we can simulate this long division one step at a time, multiplying the remainder each time by 10 and dividing by 7.
+So the single division above will be broken into the following steps:

 Step 1: